- Basic Requirements

 - Be a reputable organization (Incorporation is not always necessary, but individuals may not join independently).

 - No pecuniary interests in recovery work (E.g. If you earn money doing disaster relief work, you may not have access.
 Contractors and insurance adjusters are not allowed even if they promise to volunteer.
 However, a for-profit company volunteering their employees are OK).

 Crisis Cleanup has a bias for inclusion—that is, any organization that meets all four requirements should be allowed to participate, absent some extenuating or unforeseen circumstance.

 For full access, all four elements are required, which means that not every organization will be allowed to participate.
-For example, the American Red Cross and county offices of emergency management (OEM) are certainly reputable, and always has a physical presence in the area, but do not usually perform the type of cleanup work that Crisis Cleanup facilitates; therefore, the Red Cross and OEM would typically have lesser access, unless they meet all requirements.
+For example, the American Red Cross and county offices of emergency management (OEM) are certainly reputable, and always has a physical presence in the area, but do not usually perform the type of cleanup work that Crisis Cleanup facilitates; therefore, the Red Cross and emergency management would typically have lesser access, unless they meet all requirements.
 Similar restrictions apply to local governments, unless they play a direct assessment or active coordination role in disaster recovery.

 Levels of Access

 Crisis Cleanup helps organizations that interact directly with survivors, as they fix damaged property after a disaster.
 Crisis Cleanup is designed to be used by people who carry shovels and wear boots, not suits.
 Making sure that the system remains useful to workers and team leaders on the ground, as well as maintaining the trust and respect of the participating organizations are the project's top priorities.